-Bearing Protection on Inverter Duty Vertical Motors
+Bearing Protection on Inverter Duty Vertical Motors All U.S. MOTORS® brand "Inverter Duty" vertical pro

 All U.S. MOTORS® brand "Inverter Duty" vertical products have a shaft grounding system that allows damaging shaft currents a low resistance path to ground.
 Bearings on vertical motors fed by VFD power without this bearing protection are not covered under any warranty.
 All other bearing failure is covered per NMC's standard warranty.
 An electric motor repair shop approved to service U.S. MOTORS® brand motors must verify that the cause of the bearing failure was not due to EDM damage.